Last Updated on 14 January 2026 by Cycloscope

 - Low weight capacity

-The aspect that distinguishes this cargo cage from the others is its three-wrap system.
+The distinguishing feature of this cargo cage is its three-wrap system.
 These wraps perfectly secure your gear bags, dry bags, or water bottles with zero chance of dropping or moving.

-Other than this, you can easily mount it to the frame of the fork of your bike with a simple slide-down movement (you have to screw the base of the cage to the frame first).
+Other than this, you can easily mount it to the fork frame of your bike with a simple slide-down movement (you first need to screw the base of the cage to the frame).

-The cage is made from engineering-grade polymer that makes the cage fit for even freezing cold weather.
+The cage is made from an engineering-grade polymer that makes it fit for even freezing cold weather.
 Thus, making it extremely sturdy.

 - Material: Engineering-grade polymer